natritmeyer/site_prism/README.md

-The only difference between `section` and `sections` is that whereas the first returns an instance of the supplied section class, the second supplies an array containing as many instances of the section class as there are capybara elements found by the supplied css selector.
+The only difference between `section` and `sections` is that whereas the first returns an instance of the supplied section class, the second returns an array containing as many instances of the section class as there are capybara elements found by the supplied css selector.
 This is better explained in code :)